 The section that goes right beneath the header is often referred to as the “page header”.
 This section usually tells the viewer the title of the page that they are on so that they can orient themselves as they navigate from page to page.
 Page headers aren’t necessary, and aren’t on every page, but they are very common and a good thing to have.

 The exception to this rule is the homepage.
 Typically we refer to the section just underneath the header as the “hero” section.
 This is one of the most important pieces of your homepage and is meant to instantly connect with the customer through the use of a statement about the problem you solve and a call to action.
-This strategy behind this can get very in depth, but for the purposes of this article we’ll keep it brief.
+The strategy behind this can get very in-depth, but for the purposes of this article we’ll keep it brief.

-While sidebars aren’t on every page, or used on every website they are still very common.
+While sidebars aren’t on every page, or used on every website, they are still very common.
 Most often you see these within the content section of a page.
 Sometimes you will see the content broken up into 2 or more vertical columns.
 The sidebar is usually smaller than the rest of the content and often contains related information or navigation to related topics.
 Sometimes, a sidebar can be used as another type of menu for users to navigate through.

 Common Website Elements